Paritosh-Tiwari/gmail-labeler/README.md

 6. Drop it onto QuickLabel's `/setup` page (drag-and-drop upload)
 7. Click **Authorize** — a browser window pops up for one-click consent

-If you prefer a static step-by-step guide outside the wizard, see [docs/google-cloud-setup.md](docs/google-cloud-setup.md).
+If you prefer a step-by-step guide, see [docs/google-cloud-setup.md](docs/google-cloud-setup.md).

 ## Troubleshooting